(Eds. note: This article was originally written in 2011 and was updated in Nov. 2018.)

 The Hierarchy of Controls includes:

-*HMI — .
+*HMI – Human-Machine Interface.
 Also called the ‘console’ or ‘operator station’.
 The location on the machine where the operator controls are located.
 Often includes a programmable screen or operator display, but can be a simple array of buttons, switches and indicator lights.

-The manufacturer, developer or integrator of the system should provide the first three levels of the hierarchy.
+The manufacturer, developer or integrator of the system can usually provide only the first three levels of the hierarchy, as they do not normally have control over the workplace where the equipment of the system is used.
 Where they have not been provided, the workplace or user should provide them.

 The last two levels must be provided by the workplace or user.